FinalCionide/PPLGPwn_PS42016A-s/README.md

 If you have an LG tv, great.
 If you DONT have an LG tv, Go back to google for your situation, this is for LG WEB OS.

+This is for PS4 Model 2016A Slim  This only works for FW 10.00 & 10.01

 Using Mac OS SSH to your television isn't the wisest option, if you keep getting WAITING FOR STAGE 2 shut off PS4 every time, this fork may help via ssh.